CreditSourceOnline.com - Helping you make wise credit choices.

 If you're currently separated, just thinking about divorce, or even if you have started the divorce process, you can take steps to protect your credit.
 Since most people merge their finances when they marry, it's easy to overlook all the joint obligations that they have together.

-To begin tracking down those joint obligations, order a copy of all 3 Credit Reports to get a snapshot of your credit history.
-This will list joint accounts that you have with your spouse, as well as individual accounts, and any liens or judgments.
+To begin tracking down those joint obligations, you can get copies of all three credit reports for a very reasonable price (or take advantage of The FACT Act to get them for free).
+Since creditors don't always report to all three credit bureaus, this will allow you to get a snapshot of your complete credit history.
+Your credit reports will list joint accounts that you have with your spouse, as well as individual accounts, and any liens or judgments.
 You will also want to write down any other joint accounts such as utilities, bank accounts, and store tabs.

 Here is a short list on how to handle the various types of joint accounts: